Share KeePass Passwords with your Team of multiple users

 During an offline sync, an Audit Log record is made for each password that is being cached.
 A password that has been accessed with Offline Mode by a user has been saved on that user's computer.

-Be sure that for unauthorized user who we do not want to be able to perform an offline cache does not have an Access Level with the permission "View Entry Offline."
+Ensure that unauthorized users, that you wish to restrict from creating offline caches, do not have an Access Level with the permission "View Entry Offline."

 Next, users will see a “Disconnect/Cache...” button in the KeePass for Pleasant client allowing to disconnect offline.